RESOStandards/reso-upi/README.md

 RESO is conducting research and will document the correct ID data sets to be utilized by implementers as real-world issues are discovered in new geographies.

-## Developing SubCountry Standards for More Countries
+## Subcountry Standards Outside of the U.S.
 The UPI was created with the understanding that other countries will have different standards than the U.S. for how they identify the parcel-assigning authority.
-RESO will maintain continual outreach to international organizations to create consensus on how the SubCountry component for each of their geographies will be formed.
+RESO will maintain continual outreach to international organizations to create consensus on how the Subcountries component for each of their geographies will be formed.

 In the U.S., [**GEOIDs**](https://www.census.gov/programs-surveys/geography/guidance/geo-identifiers.html) are used.
 In the EU, [**NUTS**](https://ec.europa.eu/eurostat/web/nuts/overview) is used.
 Other countries may have their own country subdivisions.

 Questions?
 Please contact [**RESO**](mailto:info@reso.org).

 ## Retaining Raw Data from Sources
-UPI parcel and subparcel components should match the raw data exactly, including capitals, dashes, special characters, spaces, etc.
+UPI parcel and  components should match the raw data exactly, including capitals, dashes, special characters, spaces, etc.

 With version 1.0 of UPI there was an effort to simplify identifiers through stripping some characters, but further research has shown that accuracy is improved when the entire original data set is retained, as in the UPI v2.0 model.